What is Benchmarking?

 Benchmarking is a systematic process for identifying and implementing best or better practices.
 Although experts break benchmarking into several types, there exist two main types; “Informal” and “Formal” Benchmarking.

-Whichever methodology or type of benchmarking is used the BPIR website has become an essential tool for benchmarking - it helps organisations to quickly find benchmarks, benchmarking partners and best practices.
+Whichever methodology or type of benchmarking is used the BPIR.com has become an essential tool for benchmarking – it helps organisations to quickly find benchmarks, benchmarking partners and best practices.

 It is useful to distinguish between the main types of benchmarking: Firstly, there is Informal Benchmarking.
 This is the type of benchmarking that most of us do unconsciously at work and in our home life.
 Secondly, there is Formal Benchmarking of which there are two types: Performance Benchmarking and Best Practice Benchmarking.

-Best practice benchmarking; this is where organisations search for and study organisations that are high performers in particular areas of interest.
-The processes themselves of these organisations are studied rather than just the associated performance levels, normally through some mutually beneficial agreement that follows a benchmarking code of conduct.
-Knowledge gained through the study is taken back to the organisation and where feasible and appropriate, these high performing or best practices are adapted and incorporated into the organisation’s own processes.
-Therefore best practice benchmarking involves the whole process of identifying, capturing, analysing, and implementing best practices .
-There are a number of best practice benchmarking methodologies.
+Best practice benchmarking: this is where organisations search for and study organisations that are high performers in a particular area of interest.
+The processes themselves of these organisations are studied rather than just the associated performance levels, normally through some mutually beneficial agreement that follows a Benchmarking Code of Conduct.
+Knowledge gained is taken back to the organisation and where feasible and appropriate, these high performing or best practices are adapted and incorporated into the organisation’s own processes.
+Therefore best practice benchmarking involves the whole process of identifying, capturing, analysing, and implementing best practices.
+There are several best practice benchmarking methodologies.
 One of which is the TRADE Best Practice Benchmarking Methodology.

-In the West most large and highly successful organisations use best practice benchmarking as a tool to continually learn and improve.
-The resources needed to carry out repeated best practice benchmarking projects properly and in a way that maximises the learning to be gained from the experiences can be considerable, hence it is used more frequently within large organisations.
-A key reason for the development of the BPIR was to offer help to all organisations (large or small) who may not have the necessary resources to undertake best practice benchmarking.
-Therefore the BPIR website has been designed to assist in every step of a benchmarking process.
+Most large and successful organisations use best practice benchmarking as a tool to continually learn and improve.
+The resource needed o carry out a best practice benchmarking project properly and in a way that maximises the learning to be gained from the experience can be considerable, hence it is used more frequently within large organisations.
+A key reason for the development of the BPIR.com was to offer help to all organisations (large or small) who may not have the necessary resources or knowledge to undertake best practice benchmarking project.
+Therefore the BPIR.com has been designed to assist in every step of a benchmarking process.
 On the other hand, comparative or competitor benchmarking is not affected to the same degree by resources, and is used by organisations of all sizes, the most basic form of this practice is simply knowing your main competitors product price, something that is a prerequisite to staying in business.

 Indications are that the use of benchmarking worldwide continues to grow since Robert Camp wrote the first book on benchmarking in 1989.
 Support for this comes from

-There are several main issues that both inhibit organisations actively involved in benchmarking and prevent others from attempting active involvement.
-The BPIR has been developed to address these challenges.
+There are some issues that both inhibit organisations actively involved in benchmarking and prevent others from attempting active involvement.
+The BPIR.com has been developed to address these challenges.
 In a survey of UK organisations findings indicated that among some of those involved in benchmarking there were difficulties encountered during the process.
 These difficulties included:

 The main reasons given by respondents for not being involved in benchmarking at all were:

-Membership of the BPIR simplifies the whole process of benchmarking so that all organisations whatever their size and level of resource can benefit from this powerful technique of "learning from the experience of others".
-The BPIR will assist you in finding suitable benchmarking partners, measuring performance, and directly shares good ideas and best practices from leading organisations through the hundreds of case studies provided.
+Membership of the BPIR.com simplifies the whole process of benchmarking so that all organisations whatever their size and level of resource can benefit from this powerful technique of “learning from the experience of others”.
+The BPIR.com will assist you in finding suitable benchmarking partners, measuring performance, and directly shares good ideas and best practices from leading organisations through the hundreds of case studies provided.

-As information on the website represents the views and/or experiences of a diverse range of organisations of all sizes, and from many different industry sectors and geographical locations, we are sure that the BPIR will help you to benchmark and improve your organisation's performance.
+As information on the BPIR.com represents the views and/or experiences of a diverse range of organisations of all sizes, and from many different industry sectors and geographical locations, we are sure that the BPIR.com will help you to benchmark and improve your organisation’s performance.